Dragster2/150g-Drum-Combat-Robot/Journal.md

 # June 26, 2025 :Day 3 cad!!

-Started today by making a new weapon that will be made out of tool steal.
-This weapon is solid and does not need screws as teath like my old weapon did.
+I started today by making a new weapon that will be made out of tool steel.
+This weapon is solid and does not need screws as teeth like my old weapon did.

 ![image](https://github.com/user-attachments/assets/8185e9d8-83c2-4cff-b622-d6446a6a85f8)

 ![image](https://github.com/user-attachments/assets/e87c9964-d1d0-4c15-807a-2dd08ff8319b)

-Redoing the cad for this smaller but wider weapon that would be made out of tool steal s7.
+Redoing the cad for this smaller but wider weapon that would be made out of s7 tool steel.
 I am making it wide like vector does because I think it looks clean and would make it be better for damage too.

 ![image](https://github.com/user-attachments/assets/d1bd2225-d98d-4cc0-a33f-49686a9ef89d)

 I decided to change to this motor that is made for combat.
 This motor is from Repeat Robotics and would fit nicely on my new weapon.
-It is a little more money but it is a gopod motor.
+It is a little more money but it is a good motor.
 I also can choose what kv I want.
 Lower kv means less top speed but more torque and higher Kv means higher top speed less torque.
-I was thinking on the lower put not thinking about ti I should go all out with the higher kv one because it will probably do more damage and I have a big battery for it.
+I was thinking on the lower but now thinking about it I should go all out with the higher kv one because it will probably do more damage and I have a big battery for it.

 ![image](https://github.com/user-attachments/assets/73a1eb0f-0bd0-4404-84c1-190b061a88cd)

-Continuing cadding the robot weapons and its body.
-Defentily going to be a wide bot.
-That is a good thing because it is harder for the oponent to get around you.
+Continuing cadding the robots weapon and its body.
+Its definitely going to be a wide bot.
+That is a good thing because it is harder for the opponent to get around you.
 Hopefully this will be in weight!!

 ![image](https://github.com/user-attachments/assets/7c159a14-9007-44cb-b3b6-3a381920b490)

-More photos nnshowing off the inside and how it looks at this point of me cadding the bot.
+More photos showing off the inside and how it looks at this point of me cadding the bot.
 I think this looks way better than the first one!!

 ![image](https://github.com/user-attachments/assets/4511757f-d40f-45c9-9014-48bf1d028403)

 ![image](https://github.com/user-attachments/assets/7b51d6da-3bb9-46e4-963e-a019fc04507a)

 Made some motor mounts for the n20s.
 I did this by making a sketch off the n20s and projecting the line from it.
 I made a box around them so they can just slide in from the top.
-They should saty in place!
+They should stay in place!
 Making it have screws.
 This will make repairing and assembly way easier in my oponion!!

 ![image](https://github.com/user-attachments/assets/49123c0a-5d4e-4c88-a550-748faa850b78)